 - Age UK's call for data collection about domestic abuse for adults aged 74 and over. - The Violence Against Women and Girls Sector's joint calls for the Bill. - SafeLives #Invest2EndAbuse campaign which calls for a fully funded range of domestic abuse support services for children, adults and perpetrators. - The joint children and domestic abuse sector's calls for children affected by domestic abuse. - The Step Up!
-Migrant Women Coalition, led by the Latin American Women's Rights Service (LAWRS). - Imkaan's 'Alternative Bill', which outlines a response to VAWG that is gendered and intersectional. - Prison Reform Trust's call for legal protection for those driven by domestic abuse into offending.
+Migrant Women Coalition, led by the Latin American Women's Rights Service (LAWRS). - Imkaan's 'Alternative Bill', which outlines a response to VAWG that is gendered and intersectional. - Prison Reform Trust's and the Centre for Women's Justice call for legal protection for those driven by domestic abuse into offending.